RaubCamaioni/jetson_rtl8822ce_no_ir_patch/README.md

 Patching Realtek driver included with Jetson Kernel or OOT drivers.
 Used by AzureWave Wifi module included with Jetson Dev Kit.

 # NO IR Legalities
-The software code provided here (the "Code") is for informational and educational purposes only.
-The Code is provided "as is," without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.

 The NO_IR flag is present for a reason.
 Each country has its own regulations for what 5G channels can be emitted on.
 Disabling NO_IR puts the onus on the USER to properly follow local regulations.